 Our lessons are engaging, meaningful and fun and we endeavour to provide many hands on experiences with the right balance of challenge and support.
 Children are actively involved in a range of memorable learning experiences which promote creativity, independence and enjoyment.
 This includes the use of the woodland area within our school grounds.

 Although our timetable consists of daily maths, English, phonics and guided reading lessons we feel that other subjects such as science, history, R.E, I.C.T, geography, Art/DT and music hold equal prominence to the success of our children and is reflected in our timetable.

-We send out curriculum letters and key dates each half term and encourage an open door policy so that parents can speak to us at the start and end of the day with any concerns.
 If you require further information please contact the school office and in the meantime, keep an eye on our page for regular pictures following our journey through Year 2!

 Miss Deary and Mrs Jennings

 Year two thoroughly enjoyed their wild workshop this week.
 We learned fascinating facts that we hadn’t discovered before and created wonderful mice play areas to test how inquisitive the species was.